someodd/intramaze/README.md

 also set up Docker.

 The shell also has `doctest` installed so you can run tests in the shell.

+There are instructions on contributing to the project while keeping Nix in mind in `CONTRIBUTING.md`.

+You may also want to use the `Nix IDE` extension.

+`cabal2nix` is included in the shell.

 ### Running with Docker